unicef/hope-dedup-engine/docs/src/admin/deployment.md

 This also creates the initial superuser from `ADMIN_EMAIL` / `ADMIN_PASSWORD`.

 !!! note "Model weights"
     Face recognition models need pre-trained weight files under `DEEPFACE_HOME`.
 These are downloaded automatically on first use by DeepFace. `DEEPFACE_HOME` must be a volume shared between containers (writable for the backend, read-only is sufficient for the Celery workers).
-OFIQ model data is looked up under `OFIQ_DATA_DIR` and ships with the image.
+OFIQ model data under `OFIQ_DATA_DIR` is also downloaded automatically via OFIQ's own initialization method on first use.

 ### 3. Start the services